Rosenblad/itemviewer/docs/specification.md

-# Itemviewer specification
+# Itemviewer Specification

-Itemviewer displays items from collections of data visually.
+Itemviewer allows you to browse and sort through items from collections of data visually.

 ## The item

 __Functionality__

 - Visual feedback when mousing over parts that can be interacted with.
-- Collapses gracefully when provided data is inconsistent.
+- Collapses gracefully when there is missing data.
 - Shows actions as buttons at the bottom of the card.
 - When clicking the thumbnail open the image for viewing in full size.